Fork me on GitHub

 Option partial

 The partial option defines if a word is also found when it is only partially entered.
-So, “Picky” might be already found when typing “Pic”.
+So, Picky will be found when typing Pic.

 You define this by this:

-(This is also the default) The option from: 1 will make a word completely partially findable.
+The option Partial::Substring.new(from: 1) will make a word completely partially findable.

 If you don’t want any partial finds to occur, use: